Define an integrity monitoring rule for use in policies

 - BlocksAllocated (Linux/Unix only): The number of blocks allocated to store the file.

-You can use the shorthand keyword "STANDARD", which will look for changes to:
+You can use the CONTENTS or the STANDARD shorthand keywords to look for changes to a set of attributes.

 - Flags (Windows only)